davidweav/nba-wizard/README.md

 Python, Flask, Html, CSS

-# Problems We Ran Inot
+# Problems We Ran In to

 Getting Flask to work and working with date time in python